 Note the German 8.2”, 11" (from Von Der Tann onwards) and 12” (from Kaiser onwards) guns have a faster shell with a flatter trajectory than other shells of the same size.
 In some of my rules I have designated these as Long guns (eg 11Lo) and also added 14Lo, 15Lo and so on.
 When calculating ranges and penetration against the belt treat them as one weapon type higher and one type lower against the deck, treat then as the correct band for damage whether they penetrate or not.
 For example, the 11” is treated as an MM against belt armour, and GS against deck armour and a LM for damage.
 If the German 12” gun is re-bored to 12.7” in the Early Inter Treaty (EIT 1921 to 1928 approx) era then it loses this special ability-see my campaign rules.

-Note also that AA versions (and DP versions firing in AA mode) of the S type guns have half the range (rounded up) of the S type guns, eg an XD XXXX (a 5.25" DP gun for example) has a Point Blank range of 16.
+Note also that AA versions (and DP versions firing in AA mode) of the S type guns have half the range (rounded up) of the S type guns, eg an XD XXXX (a 5.25" DP gun for example) has a Point Blank range of 16 when firing at aircraft.

 There are no AA or DP guns greater than 5.5" and only the Japanese mounted that calibre, Britain had the 5.25" DP and Italy had a 5.3" DP XXXX for example.
 XXXX not true – France had a 6” Triple DP before the war!!!
 And America had a Tw6DP during it.